chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 Domain: MEGABANK.LOCAL
 ```

-I once again connect to the machine, this time with my newly attained credentials.
+We can once again connect to the machine, this time with our newly attained credentials.

 ```bash
 $ evil-winrm -i 10.10.10.172 -u administrator -p 'd0m@in4dminyeah!'
 ```

-I navigate to the Administrator desktop and collect the flag. _Monteverde_ rooted!
+Let's navigate to the Administrator desktop and collect the flag. _Monteverde_ rooted!

 ![](images/root-flag.png)